Triang-jyed-driung/Adaptive-BVP/README.md

 $\zeta_{r0} u(c) + \zeta_{r1} u'(c) = \gamma_r$.
 - `C`: A `float` number with the same meaning described in the article.
 Default to 4.0.
 - `TOL`: Error tolerance, default to 1e-8.
-- `iters`: Maximum allowed iteration to solve the equation to the given error tolerance.
+- `iters`: Number of allowed refinement iterations to solve the equation to the given error tolerance.
 Default to 40.
 - `eval_points`: This program calculates the function values at `eval_points` random points on $[a,c]$ to estimate the error.
 Default to 32.
 - `force_double`: The algorithm in the article contains one last doubling step, splitting every subinterval node into two to ensure that error stays within `TOL`.
 In my experiments, this step is usually unnecessary and doubles the execution time.
 Default to `False`.
 Switch it to `True` to force the same behavior described in the article.